-- i Staff estimated cost. - j Staff estimate the cost to be \$3,000 during the first 3 years of any new license. - k Staff estimated cost based on 12 weeks of spill and an estimated 12,520 MWh in lost generation. - Staff estimated the cost to be \$36,000 per year for 2 years. - m Based on GLHA's cost estimate of \$100,000 per year in additional expenditures for the upstream fishway, beginning in year 16 of any new license. - n Based on GLHA's cost estimate of \$179,000 per year in lost generation beginning in year 16 of any new license. - o Staff estimate an annual cost of \$80,000 per year for 2 years of monitoring. - p Staff estimated cost to modify the plan. - q Staff estimate the cost of implementing the plan to be the same as GLHA's proposed plan. - r Staff estimated \$8,000 for a flow gauge, telemetry system for real-time monitoring, and installation, and \$200 per year to maintain the gauge. - Staff estimated this cost based known information (i.e., the existing bypass operates at 2 percent of station hydraulic capacity, 120 days per year, which reduces generation by 886 MWh and costs \$25,000 per year).
-This information was used to extrapolate costs using 5 percent flows at 365 days per year. - t Based on GLHA's cost estimate of \$15,000 for 3 years of stocking smolts. - u Based on GLHA's cost estimate of \$45,000 for 3 years of studies. - v Based on GLHA's cost estimate of \$75,000 for 3 years of studies. - Staff estimated this cost based on the reduced number of days that the 1-inch trash rack overlays would be installed if the overlays are only installed during the downstream migration for eel.
-If the trash rack overlays are installed during the downstream passage seasons for eel (August 15 to October 31 [or 78 days]), smolts (April 1 to June 15 [76 days]), and kelts (October 17 to December 1 [31 total days beyond the end of the eel passage season], they would be in place for 185 days.
-However, if the trash rack overlays are only installed during the downstream eel passage season, they would only be in place for 78 days, or 42 percent less time than if they are also in place during the smolt and kelt passage seasons.
-Staff estimated that annual costs would be reduced 42 percent, or from \$787,500 to \$330,750. - Staff estimated this cost, assuming that the capital costs associated with estimating smolt mortality in the impoundment would be the same as the capital costs associated with estimating mortality past the dam (i.e., \$110,000).

-- y Staff estimated this cost, assuming that the annual cost of conducting 1 year of study to estimate smolt mortality in the impoundment would be a third of the annual cost associated with estimating mortality past the dam (i.e., \$75,000). - z Staff estimated that this annual cost would be the same as the annual cost associated with estimating mortality past the dam (i.e., \$75,000).
+- 1 Staff estimated cost. - ^m Staff estimated cost based on 12 weeks of spill and an estimated 12,520 MWh in lost generation. - n Staff estimated the cost to be \$36,000 per year for either 2 or 3 years. - ^o Based on GLHA's cost estimate of \$100,000 per year in additional expenditures for the upstream fishway, beginning in year 16 of any new license. - ^p Based on GLHA's cost estimate of \$179,000 per year in lost generation beginning in year 16 of any new license. - ^q Staff estimate an annual cost of \$80,000 per year for 2 years of monitoring. - ^r Staff estimated \$8,000 for a flow gauge, telemetry system for real-time monitoring, and installation, and \$200 per year to maintain the gauge. - Staff estimated this cost based known information (i.e., the existing bypass operates at 2 percent of station hydraulic capacity, 120 days per year, which reduces generation by 886 MWh and costs \$25,000 per year).
+This information was used to extrapolate costs using 5 percent flows at 365 days per year. - ^t NMFS's fishway prescription represents a measure without limits and therefore a specific annual cost cannot be estimated, because there is uncertainty regarding the number of additional days of fishway operation that would be necessary. - ^u Based on GLHA's cost estimate of \$15,000 for 3 years of stocking smolts. - ^v Based on GLHA's cost estimate of \$45,000 for 3 years of studies. - ^w Based on GLHA's cost estimate of \$75,000 for 3 years of studies. - ^x Staff estimated this cost, assuming that the capital costs associated with estimating smolt mortality in the impoundment would be the same as the capital costs associated with estimating mortality past the dam (i.e., \$110,000). - ^y Staff estimated this cost, assuming that the annual cost of conducting 1 year of study to estimate smolt mortality in the impoundment would be a third of the annual cost associated with estimating mortality past the dam (i.e., \$75,000). - ^z Staff estimated that this annual cost would be the same as the annual cost associated with estimating mortality past the dam (i.e., \$75,000).